Fraser Northwest division and Fraser Health partnership

 Ash notes that the process was not always smooth.
 “We were willing to take steps forward and then step back and say, ‘Okay, that didn’t work; let’s course correct.’”

-Under the direction of the GP, and as an extension of the doctor’s office, the nurse began providing care for patients in their homes.
+Under the direction of the family doctor, and as an extension of the doctor’s office, the nurse began providing care for patients in their homes.
 “After we started seeing the benefits, referrals came fast and furious from those initial physicians,” says Ash.

 Then in 2016, an unexpected opportunity for partnership emerged.
 Fraser Health restructured and the new Executive Director for health services in the geographic region2 —Lisa Zetes-Zanatta—met with the Division’s physician leaders.
 Intrigued by the Nurse Debbie model, she looked at the health authority’s community-based Home Health services for opportunities.